Private Gradient Estimation is Useful for Generative Modeling: Experiments

 \section{Experiments}

-To verify the effectiveness of our proposed differentially private probabilistic models learning approach \textbf{DPPM}, we compare it with 9 state-of-the-art differentially private generative approaches and evaluate the data utility and visual quality on four image datasets, which contain two high-resolution datasets CelebA~\cite{celeba} and LSUN\cite{lsun}.
-To make the comparisons fair, our experiments use the same experimental settings as these baselines and take results from their original papers.
+To verify the effectiveness of our proposed PGE, we compare it with 11 state-of-the-art approaches and evaluate the data utility and visual quality on four image datasets.
+To ensure fair comparisons, our experiments adopt the same settings as these baselines and cite results from their original papers.